minnieie/MiaoMiao/README.md

 - As a mobile user, I want an optimized and responsive interface, so that I can browse and shop seamlessly on my phone.

 ### Wireframes and Design Documentations
 To visualize the platform's layout and user flow, we created wireframes and mockups.
 These resources help illustrate the structure of MiaoMiao’s interface and ensure a smooth user experience.
-You can access them via the [FigmaURL] (https://www.figma.com/design/xn041QR41hO5SJIaR55zHu/Mobile-view?node-id=6-2&m=dev&t=SEK8VbthqaO3QLAk-1).
+You can access them via the [Figma URL](https://www.figma.com/design/xn041QR41hO5SJIaR55zHu/Mobile-view?node-id=6-2&m=dev&t=SEK8VbthqaO3QLAk-1).

 ## Features
 ### Existing Features